Village of IrmaLooking to the Future

 Take in Irma Daze which features a parade, Ranchers' Rodeo, Kids' Zone activities, and bench exhibits.
 In December, Santa Day will give visitors a chance to go on a hayride, take in a Christmas market and more.
 In winter enjoy the town’s indoor ice arena and a four sheet curling rink.

 Extend your visit and stay at the fully serviced campground conveniently located near the recreation area.
+Full service sites available nestled on the north end of the Village, with showers, washrooms & dump station.
+Sites are booked on a first come first serve basis.
 Irma is also home to four baseball diamonds, and a nine-hole golf course.
-In 2014, Irma hosted the Canadian Junior Men’s Fast Pitch Championship with teams from all across Alberta and Irma's Junior Men’s Tigers fastball team won the national championship.
-The Irma Summerspiel will celebrate its 31st annual spiel in 2017 with teams from all over Alberta competing.
+Irma hosted the Canadian Junior Men’s Fastball Championship with teams from all across Alberta and Irma's Junior Men’s Tigers fastball team won the national championship.